mikeduglas/Cue-Banner/README.md

 ### Requirements
 - CW6 and newer.
 - ABC and Clarion template chain.
-- Windows Vista and newer (I haven't tested on XP or Win2000).
+- Windows Vista and newer (I haven't tested it yet on XP or Win2000).
 - No extra libraries.

 ### Price